vinfreecs/genga/docs/Files.rst

 The first column indicates the time step.
 This last entry in the file is used for the automated restart (restart timestep = -1).

 When the code was interrupted in between of two output intervals, then the time file contains additional lines with the divided times in it.
-The the code was interrupted many times due to e.g. limited wall times, the time files can get hard to read.
+If the code was interrupted many times due to e.g. limited wall times, the time files can get hard to read.

 The tool :literal:`cleanTime.py` in the :literal:`tools` directory can be used to clean the time files and